top of page

 It doesn’t taste great but I like to apply the oil wherever I have pain, and it just disappears.
 I like to do this at night, before bed, so that I’m nice and warm in the blanket, since the cold makes all my pains worse.

-3. Arthritis gloves
+4. Arthritis gloves

 These compression gloves were the best things I ever bought.
 They’re so affordable and comfortable, and they don’t irritate my eczema at all.
 They provide relief to my finger joints and allow me to keep using my hands without pain.

-4. Compression knee sleeve
+5. Compression knee sleeve

 Another great amazon find.
 My EDS physiotherapist told me I shouldn’t be wearing knee braces as they are likely to make my knee pain worse and irritate nerves too.
 I finally found compression sleeves that actually stay put and don’t slide off as I walk, and its super comfortable.

-5. Turmeric milk
+6. Turmeric milk

 Okay, so I’ve seen a lot of videos of people discovering turmeric milk and calling it a golden latte.
 As an Asian, this is one of the oldest tricks in the books for pain relief, so it’s quite interesting that the western world has decided to make it fancy by calling it a latte and making new recipes and things.
 I love to drink this before bed when I’ve had a long tiring day and I sleep so much better after drinking the milk.
 Turmeric is a great natural anti-inflammatory but it can also be warm, which irritates my skin, so I don‘t drink it daily.

-6. Back massager
+7. Back massager

 I found this by accident when shopping for a present for someone, but I’m so glad I bought it.
 It’s a small massager you can slide onto your chair, plug it in and enjoy a lovely massage.
 My back locks up often with stabbing pains to the point where I can’t move at all, and heat patches don’t work for this pain on some days.
 The massager is super gentle and I focus it around the stabbing pain area and find great relief after a few minutes.

-7. Pregnancy U shaped pillow
+8. Pregnancy U shaped pillow/V shaped pillow

 I received this from DSA student finance England before I started university.
 It wasn’t something me and my advisor discussed but it showed up with all the other equipment because he felt it would be good to sleep with for less pain; and it is!
 Sleeping with this means I wake up in a lot less pain than I would after sleeping on normal pillows.